 This is a relaxing cruise where you can enjoy an Arctic tapas dinner in a 360-degree panoramic lounge while the Northern Lights illuminate your surroundings.
 Here you’ll cruise around past snow-covered mountains and landmarks like the Arctic Cathedral.
 During the trip the captain will also launch an underwater drone, allowing you to have a closer look at the marine life below you.

 Aurora borealis is a natural phenomenon and there is never any guarantee that you’ll be able to see the lights on any of the trips.
 If you have booked the Northern Lights Photo cruise and didn’t catch the lights on your trip, you can book a second trip free of charge.
 This way, should you not have a successful chase, you’ll get another chance to get a glimpse at these spectacular lights.
+Want to know more about the Northern lights?
+Check out our Best place to see Northern lights in Norway article!

 In Norway the weather and temperature can change fast.
 When going on a winter or fall excursion above the Arctic circle, we always recommend dressing according to the season and in layers so you can adjust your clothing to the weather conditions.
 If you need an extra layer when out on one of our tours, we can offer you a winter overall suit.